 Alright, you caught me.
 I only brought you current to my favorite version.
 There are others.
 And there will most certainly be more.

 Older manuscripts are found often, and as they are found, we sometimes learn of passages that were not found in the earlier translations.
 These variations are pointed out in the Bible’s footnotes and can be met with different reactions.
 That is for another post.

 Let me end this post (finally) by helping to narrow your choices.
 In searching for a Bible version, you must find a balance between the more formal translations; those that attempt the most loyalty to the original texts, and the more functional; those that attempt a greater ease of reading.

 The caution in striking this balance is if you get too close to the formal – in an effort to stay loyal to the originals – you may cause interpretive challenges.

 If you get a too-functional version, what you become better able to understand may be too far from the original, inspired, Word of God to be of much use.

 I do recommend the use of functional versions when necessary, up to and including paraphrases such as The Message, to better understand.
 But I would only use them as a guide in understanding a more faithful translation.

 Do some research.
-You can read – and sometimes listen to – various versions at sites like www.biblegateway.com.
-When it is all said and done, decide on one and read it.
+You can read – and sometimes listen to – various versions at websites like www.biblegateway.com or their mobile app.
+There are also apps from Bible.is and, of course, the "Bible" app.
+When it is all said and done, decide on a version and read it.